 Law books are very heavy.
 Most students invest in a good backpack; some use portable luggage to wheel their books around during the day.
 You will be assigned a locker and you should make good use of it.
 After you get organized, you will be able to leave the bulk of your books in your locker or at home.
 You might want to check with some of the local copy stores about their “strip and drill” technique, which removes the book’s binding and punches holes in the pages to allow you to carry around only the relevant parts of the books you are using in class.

 The Berkeley Law Library is known for its superb collection and its outstanding reference librarians.
 You’ll find that all the reference librarians are enthusiastic about working with you on your projects and answering your research questions.
 They will be able to help you with a wide range of questions, from how to find or cite to unfamiliar sources to what treatises or study aids will be the most useful for your classes, so be sure to get to know them.
 More specific information is available on the Law Library Website.

 One unique feature of the library is Uncle Zeb’s Comment Book, located on the counter of the reference desk.
-Use the Zeb Book to ask pressing questions about the library or your law school classes, or to make astute observations about student life and life in general.
-Uncle Zeb will respond to all entries with a blend of insight, compassion and harsh reality.
+Use the Zeb Book to ask pressing questions about the Library or your law school classes, or to make astute observations about student life and life in general.